accordproject/techdocs/docs/ref-errors.md

  ![Error Hierarchy](assets/exceptions.png)

- ## CTO Model
+ ## Errors Model

- For reference, those can also be described using the following CTO model:
+ For reference, those can also be described using the following Concerto model:

  ```ergo
 namespace org.accordproject.errors